Carlos Bustamante (TV personality): Biography

-Born in Manila, Philippines, Bustamante moved to Canada at a young age, with his family first settling in Calgary, Alberta.
+Born in Manila, Philippines, Carlos moved to Canada at a young age, with his family first settling in Calgary, Alberta.
 After a few years, his family lived between Vancouver and Toronto.
-Bustamante was a tap dancer in his youth.
+Carlos was a tap dancer in his youth.

 He was a host of programming for YTV, including The Zone from 2002 to 2018 and The Next Star.

 Personal life

-Bustamante lives in Burlington, Ontario.
+Carlos lives in Burlington, Ontario.
 He is married and has two children.

 Awards

-Bustamante won the Canadian Screen Award for Best Host in a Pre-School, Children's or Youth Program or Series at the 2nd Canadian Screen Awards in 2014 for The Next Star, and was a nominee in the same category at the 3rd Canadian Screen Awards in 2015.
+Carlos won the Canadian Screen Award for Best Host in a Pre-School, Children's or Youth Program or Series at the 2nd Canadian Screen Awards in 2014 for The Next Star, and was a nominee in the same category at the 3rd Canadian Screen Awards in 2015.

 He was a dual nominee at the 10th Canadian Screen Awards in 2022, for Host of a Talk Show or Entertainment News Program alongside Cheryl Hickey and Sangita Patel for the ET Canada Favourite Canadian Countdown, and Host in a Web Program or Series alongside Hickey, Patel, Roz Weston, Keshia Chanté, and Morgan Hoffman for ET Canada Live.